Advances in Rehabilitation

 Material and methods

 Four Brazilian national team para-athletes were monitored over 14 consecutive days.
 Sleep was assessed daily using Actigraphy.
-On days 1, 5, 8, and 12, athletes were evaluated using the Brazilian Mood Scale (BRUMS), Countermovement Jump (CMJ), Multiple Frequency Speed of Kick Test (FSKTmult), and Psychomotor Vigilance Test (PVT).
+On days 1, 5, 8, and 12, the athletes were evaluated using the Brazilian Mood Scale (BRUMS), Countermovement Jump (CMJ), Multiple Frequency Speed of Kick Test (FSKTmult), and Psychomotor Vigilance Test (PVT).
 After training, the Rating of Perceived Exertion (RPE) was recorded.
 The significance level was set at p ≤ 0.05.

 Results

-No significant changes were observed in RPE (p = 0.07), training time (p = 0.52), arbitrary units (p = 0.24), CMJ (p = 0.22), reaction time (p = 0.46), or lapses (p = 0.44).
+No significant changes were observed in RPE (p = 0.07), training time (p = 0.52), arbitrary units (p = 0.24), CMJ (p = 0.22), reaction time (p = 0.46), or lapses over time (p = 0.44).
 However, the number of kicks in the FSKTmult was significantly higher on day 12 compared to day 1 (p = 0.04).
-Total Sleep Time (TST) and Sleep Efficiency (SE) significantly decreased in the second week (TST: p = 0.04; SE: p = 0.05), while mood remained stable with an iceberg profile.
+Total Sleep Time (TST) and Sleep Efficiency (SE) significantly decreased in the second week (TST: p = 0.04; SE: p = 0.05), while mood remained stable, with an iceberg profile.

 Conclusions